-The John Finley Crowe Citation for Scholarship and General Excellence: Established by vote of the faculty in 1955, this citation is awarded to the outstanding graduating senior man on the basis of excellence in areas of Christian character, scholarship, leadership, and social responsibility.
+The John Finley Crowe Citation for Scholarship and General Excellence: Established by vote of the faculty in 1955, this citation is awarded to the outstanding graduating senior man on the basis of excellence in the areas of character, scholarship, leadership and social responsibility given at Honors Day Ceremony.
 The recipient is chosen by the President of the College, the Vice President for Academic Affairs, and the Vice President for Student Affairs from the three senior men ranked highest by vote of the faculty.

 The Henry C. Long Citation for Scholarship and General Excellence: This citation to the outstanding graduating senior woman is given by the trustees of the College.
-Senior women are judged on their scholarship, leadership, Christian interests and practices, world-mindedness, social skills and understanding, and the general quality of campus citizenship.
+Senior women are judged on their excellence in the areas of character, scholarship, leadership and social responsibility given at Honors Day Ceremony.
 The recipient is chosen by the President of the College, the Vice President for Academic Affairs, and the Vice President for Student Affairs from the three senior women ranked highest by vote of the faculty.
 The Henry C. Long Citation was first awarded in 1947 when the Long College for Women, created by the will of Henry C. Long, became an integral part of Hanover College.
 Long College for Women merged with Hanover College in 1978.